ikhovind/chess/README.md

 ### Front-end

 The front-end has not been a priority of this project, but the primary weakness there is that the user is unable to under-promote.
 The loading graphics are also not centered, and are unreliable if the back-end crashes.

+### REST and state
+The engine was originally designed to be stateful, but was later transitioned to using REST with FEN-strings, no longer using the built in state.
+Some features have not yet been transitioned into being stateless, which means that they do not work, for example en passant.

+All features previously relying on state should be overhauled, basing all calculations on the information available in the incoming FEN-string.